scottrsm/math/README.md

 - Examination of a Dice throwing problem using Measure Theoretic Conditional Expectation: **tex**/conditional_expectation_simple.tex.
 - Re-Examination of a Linear Unbiased Estimation Problem with different Norms: **tex**/prob_linear_unbias_est.tex.
 - A Balance Law approach to the derivation of the Heat and Fokker-Planck equations: **tex**/heat_balance.tex.
+- A derivation of the Exponential Moving Average and its associated moving Standard Deviation: **tex**/exponential_moving_average.tex.
 ### New Mathematical Formulas
 - A formula to Compute Probability Distribution for non-Singular Transformations: **tex**/prob_singular_trans.tex.